Philippine Marine Corps: Coastal Defense Regiment

-The Coastal Defense Regiment is a formation of the Philippine Marine Corps, founded on August 7, 2020.
-The unit is part of the Philippine Navy's Defense Capability Program, and also serves as a part of the Philippine Navy's Active Archipelagic Defense Strategy, which aims to improve and increase sea control capabilities based on anti-access and area denial operations, while maintaining overall territorial integrity, asserting the country's sovereignty in the Exclusive Economic Zone (EEZ) and extended continental shelf, and protect Sea Lines of Communications (SLOCs).
-In early 2022 the defense department signed a contract for the unit to acquire the BrahMos Shore Based Anti Ship Missile System from India at a cost of $375 million and were delivered in April 2024 in order to increase the units capabilities on defending coastlines, deterring enemy littoral ships and amphibious forces, and support overall naval operations and littoral capabilities.
+Founded on August 7, 2020, the Coastal Defense Regiment is part of the Philippine Navy's Defense Capability Program, and also serves as a part of the Philippine Navy's Active Archipelagic Defense Strategy, which aims to improve and increase sea control capabilities based on anti-access and area denial operations, while maintaining overall territorial integrity, asserting the country's sovereignty in the Exclusive Economic Zone (EEZ) and extended continental shelf, and protect Sea Lines of Communications (SLOCs).

+In early 2022 the defense department signed a contract for the unit to acquire the BrahMos Shore Based Anti-Ship Missile System from India at a cost of $375 million and were delivered in April 2024 in order to increase the unit's capabilities on defending coastlines, deterring enemy littoral ships and amphibious forces, and support overall naval operations and littoral capabilities.
 The unit is expected to be fully functional within 2025.
 The regiment comprises the Shore-Based Anti-Ship Missile (SBASM) Battalion and the Shore-Based Air Defense System (SBADS) Battalion which were both activated in June 2022.

 The Coastal Defense Regiment will comprise two battalions: